ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     3. If a pod does not have a `Running` status, you can delete the pod to restart it.
         ```
         oc delete pod <pod> -n openshift-ingress-operator
         ```
         {: pre}

+    4. Get the logs for the Ingress controller and look for error messages in the logs.
+        ```
+        oc logs deployments/ingress-operator --namespace=openshift-ingress-operator
+        ```
+        {: pre}